-- We want to continue our bank example that we worked on last time in two ways. - First I want to have our bank make an account and try doing some things with it. - Second we want to add customer information.
+- We want to continue our bank example that we worked on last time. - Adjusting the account balance with deposit and withdraw. - Have a bank class that can make an account and try doing some things with it. - Add customer information.
 Instead of adding that straight to the account, we should create a Customer class and have the account reference it. - Let's put in proper documentation comments on the code as well.